 An 'if' clause may be specified following all patterns as an additional guard.
 The condition expression after the 'if' must evaluate to true in order for the match to take place.

 match nbr: case ==4 if cnt > 0: 0 // matches only if nbr==4 and cnt>0 case ==4: 1 // matches when nbr==4 and cnt<=0 else: 2 // matches when nbr != 4

 When dealing with a composite data structure, partial matching supports value or type matching on selected parts of that data.
 A partial match pattern mimics the type structure of the data we are matching against, specifying match patterns for the value or type of particular substructural elements.
 It also supports "destructuring", binding variables to these or other substructural elements.

-Partial match patterns begin with the ~~ operator.
+Partial match patterns begin with the is operator.
 Additional specifics of the pattern vary by type.